 Q: My hospitality business has only been running for a few months.
 Can I still get a hospitality business loan?

 A: This will come down to your individual business needs.
 Alternative lenders and banks differ in some ways, particularly their requirements and application process.
 Usually, a bank will want their business loans to be secured by a valuable asset you own (collateral), whereas alternative lenders such as Lumi don’t require this.

 Additionally, alternative lenders tend to have a much simpler and faster application process.
-You can just apply online within minutes, receive a lending decision in less than 24 hours, and have your approved funds deposited as early as the next business day.
+You can just apply online within minutes, receive a lending decision in less than two hours, and have your approved funds deposited on the same business day.
 Banks, on the other hand, can take 3-4 weeks to approve your application and provide you with your funds.

 Q: Does it cost anything to apply for a hospitality business loan?

 A: We’ve also written some additional guides for business owners just like you, which you can find below.